Recoskie/JDasm/docs/Basics.md

 <br />

-So the implementation of said binary number format is the same on mobile as it is on PC as well.
+The implementation of said binary number format is the same on mobile as it is on PC as well.

 <br />